-Writing Effective Minutes (Virtual)
+Writing Effective Minutes

 When someone asks you to take minutes at a meeting, do you cringe and say, “Why me?”
 Do you write furiously during a discussion and then scratch your head to make sense of what you wrote after the meeting?
 Have you ever read minutes and then wondered if you and the minute-taker were even on the same planet?
 If you’ve said “yes” to any of these questions… you’re not alone.

 Creating effective minutes is a process that people commonly struggle with.
 The reason?
 They usually have never had the opportunity to learn the tools and techniques for mastering the art of writing effective minutes.
 As well, people often don’t recognize the important role the minute-taker plays in the success of the meeting.
 This high-energy workshop resolves those issues.
 Participants will take an active part in learning the techniques for writing effective minutes.
 You will receive a comprehensive manual with notes, samples and exercises designed to be a shelf reference.
-Some pre-course work will be required.
+Some pre-course work may be required.

 This training focuses on:

-• note-taking and summarizing efficiently
+- note-taking and summarizing efficiently

-• interacting with the chair to keep the discussion on track
+- interacting with the chair to keep the discussion on track

-• giving the readers the information they need
+- giving the readers the information they need

-• using clear, concise language
+- using clear, concise language

-• using templates to write the minutes
+- using templates to write the minutes

-• developing effective agendas
+- developing effective agendas

 Facilitator